ohthatsteve/ud-frogger-clone/README.md

 A remake of an arcade classic, in this simple game the player must navigate across a map while avoiding enemies that scroll across the screen.

 ##Setup
-First, clone or download [this](https://github.com/ohthatsteve/ud-frogger-clone) repository.
+Go [here](http://ohthatsteve.github.io/ud-frogger-clone), or clone or download [this](https://github.com/ohthatsteve/ud-frogger-clone) repository.
-Next, open `index.html` in a browser.
+Then, open `index.html` in a browser.

 ##Gameplay
 * Use arrow keys to move player.